A fan’s guide – the club from early doors to today

 Far from the city centre, and featuring a running track between pitch and crowd, the Volksparkstadion was looking its age when hosting Euro 88 – new roofing and extra seating installed for the 1974 had reduced its capacity to 61,000.

-Throw in a club museum, a restaurant, Die Raute, and the AOL Arena, later HSH Nordbank Arena and Imtech Arena (and Hamburg Arena for European games) is a thoroughly decent, if still distant, place to watch a football match.
+Throw in a club museum and a restaurant, Die Raute, and the Volksparkstadion (formerly AOL Arena, HSH Nordbank Arena and Imtech Arena) is a decent place to watch a football match.

 Going to the stadium – tips and timings